 For many years and from a young age I have been a ‘seeker’ of things spiritual (and some not so ‘spiritual’).
 Raised with a religion that produced more angst than answers and looking to other religious edicts, psychology, self-help books … ant farming, I never felt more alone and disconnected from the sense of peace that I desired (although some self-help books helped, and the ants were pretty cool).

-I discovered meditation in my early twenties and took it to the extreme.
+I discovered meditation in my mid-twenties and took it to the extreme.
 Hours of blissful contemplation taken to levels that would make a Himalayan monk smile.
 Observation of all things to the point of non-engagement in (practically) anything.
 Except surfing (ocean surfing that is, the internet hadn’t been invented yet).
 Actually, it was pretty amazing to be part of the ocean and communing with dolphins on regular basis, a meditation / ‘spiritual experience’ in itself.

 Discovering new places in a place that I had lived for most of my life had a profound effect on my psyche.
 So profound in fact that, after a year of giddy communion with nature and soul-soothing solitude, one evening before going to bed, on a whim and having not formally done so in years, I did a conscious meditation before heading off into a deep sleep.

 As the night turned into early morning a dream of painful childhood memories came up in a confusing collage of images including anger, isolation, and ultimately, self-empowerment.
 I awoke in the early hours of darkness, perplexed at the symbolic images presented to me.
 As I soon discovered, they represented a longing for healing with my father who had passed over when I was 11 years old, a deep sadness over the emotional isolation of my youth, a desire to heal the rift with my Mom and the message that I held the key to my own happiness, or salvation if you will.